We are told that Frank and Alice Longbottom do not recognize their son.

 And, of course being sent off to school with a wand that didn’t fit him didn’t help, either.

 Snape, for one, quickly saw straight through Neville’s duffer act and it got right up his nose — with absolutely predictable results.
 The big disconnect here is that Snape was utterly convinced that Neville was being passive-aggressive, and screwing about in his class deliberately, while I’m not convinced that the boy was even conscious of it.
-Professor McGonagall also displays a great deal of exasperation when it comes to Neville.
-As I have said elsewhere, there are very few flies on Minerva McGonagall.
-The only real difference is that whereas Snape’s reaction is basically; “How dare you!” hers is more on the order of; Oh, get a grip!”

 • • • •

 Neville’s absentmindedness was a whole different issue.
 That problem was genuine enough.
-Being forced to stay in a place where he really, really didn’t want to be, and wanting to be virtually anywhere else accounts for much of that.
+Being forced to stay in a place where he really, really didn’t want to be, and wanting to be virtually anywhere else accounts for much of it.
 And, although we did periodically see him in conversation with Seamus and Dean, the boy was socially isolated, and he seems to have spent an inordinate amount of time off in his own private little world, inside his head.
 Things either didn’t get through in the first place or he checked right back out and forgot them.
 He didn’t want to think about any of that.

 I found Neville considerably puzzling once I stepped back and tried to sort him out.

 He’s clearly overawed by adults, particularly older or aggressive adults — which, given his upbringing, is certainly one direction that such things might reasonably have been expected to go — but he seems to not be at all fazed by other kids his own age.
-Even though I doubt that he had ever had much to do with other children before boarding the Hogwarts Express.
-I’m almost beginning to think that the only reason we hadn’t seen him firing back at Malfoy & Co. more than we have is due to his aversion to being put in a position where he would be forced to use Magic.
+Even though I doubt that he had ever had much exposure to other children before boarding the Hogwarts Express.
+I’m almost beginning to think that the only reason we hadn’t seen him firing back at Malfoy & Co. more than we have is due to his aversion to being put in a position where he would be expected to use Magic.

 Plus the fact that he doesn’t like being hit any more than the next kid, and you rarely see Malfoy without his goons in attendance.